wtiandong/Hardware_circular_buffer_controller/README.md

 This code privides a easy way to specify the parameters mentioned above.
 And the controller fully support cross clock domain feature, i.e., data writing clock and data read clock are not the same.

-This code is fully verified by simulation and Xilinx XST synthesizer, and verified on spartan 6 FPGAs.
+This code is verified by simulation and Xilinx XST synthesizer, and verified on spartan 6 FPGAs.

 ## USAGE
 1. Specify the circular buffer parameters: WRITE_DATA_WIDTH, WRITE_DATA_DEPTH, READ_DATA_WIDTH, READ_DATA_DEPTH, and BUFFER_NUM.